 The Read Manufacturer/Device ID instruction is very similar to the Release from Power-down / Device ID instruction.
 The instruction is initiated by driving the CS# pin low and shifting the instruction code "90h" followed by a 24-bit address (A23-A0) of 000000h.
-After which, the Manufacturer ID for Eon (1Ch) and the Device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Figure 41.
-The Device ID values for the device are listed in Table 6.
+After which, the Manufacturer ID for (1Ch) and the Device ID are shifted out on the falling edge of CLK with most significant bit (MSB) first as shown in Read Manufacturer / Device ID Diagram figure.
+The Device ID values for the device are listed in Manufacturer and Device Identification table.
 If the 24-bit address is initially set to 000001h the Device ID will be read first.